docker-flow/docker-flow-proxy/docs/swarm-mode-auto.md

 The way the process works is as follows.

 [Docker Flow: Swarm Listener](https://github.com/vfarcic/docker-flow-swarm-listener) is running inside one of the Swarm manager nodes and queries Docker API in search for newly created services.
 Once it finds a new service, it looks for its labels.
 If the service contains the `com.df.notify` (it can hold any value), the rest of the labels with keys starting with `com.df.` are retrieved.
 All those labels are used to form request parameters.
-Those parameters are appended to the address specified as the `DF_NOTIF_CREATE_SERVICE_URL` environment variable defined in the `swarm-listener` service.
+Those parameters are appended to the address specified as the `DF_NOTIFY_CREATE_SERVICE_URL` environment variable defined in the `swarm-listener` service.
 Finally, a request is sent.
 In this particular case, the request was made to reconfigure the proxy with the service `go-demo` (the name of the service), using `/demo` as the path, and running on the port `8080`.
 The `distribute` label is not necessary in this example since we're running only a single instance of the proxy.
 However, in production we should run at least two proxy instances (for fault tolerance) and the `distribute` argument means that reconfiguration should be applied to all.

 Please see the [Reconfigure](usage.md#reconfigure) section for the list of all the arguments that can be used with the proxy.